 SUMMER ROAD TRIP, DAYS 18 – 19

 The one and only thing you need to know about Glacier National Park in Montana is that you have to make it a priority to visit and visit soon.
-In our lifetime, Glacier National Park will go through a complete transformation because of climate change.
+In our lifetime, the park will go through a complete transformation because of climate change.
 The park was once home to 150 glaciers and the 25 remaining are expected to be gone by 2030.

-Hidden Lake – Hiking through Snow with a Grizzly Bear
+Hidden Lake Trail – Hiking through Snow with a Grizzly Bear

 The Highline Trail was our top pick for a day hike, but we found out once we arrived at the Visitor Center that it is closed due to hazardous conditions.
 This is where I should have been tipped off that my week might include traipsing around in the snow even though it’s July!

-We reached the overlook and enjoyed the impressive views along with a few friendly marmots.
+We reach the overlook and enjoyed the impressive views of the shimmering Hidden Lake along with a few friendly marmots.

 Trail of the Cedars Nature Trail to Avalanche Lake

-We ended the day with a popular hike off the scenic Going-to-the-Sun Road.
+We ended the day with a popular hike off the scenic Going-to-the-Sun Road, Trail of the Cedars Nature Trail.
 The hike starts with a short boardwalk stroll along a narrow gorge contoured with bright green moss and glossy stones.